whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

 ## Areas of Emphasis

 > This module, I set out to expand on the fundamental Ruby I learned in the first module, by constructing database-backed web-applications.
 I aimed to learn about the tools available for building such applications, and good practices in applying them.
-Additionally, I wanted to learn more about group work in larger team settings (four people), and how to improve git workflow and agile project management.
+Additionally, I wanted to learn more about group work in larger team settings, and how to improve git workflow and agile project management.
 By and large, I feel I succeeded in attaining these goals.

 ## Self-Assessment